MMuneebtahir/python-helper-utils/mprpc/README.md

 ### Available Operations
 --------------------
-sum(x, y): Returns the sum of two numbers. multiply(x, y): Returns the product of two numbers.
+sum(x, y): Returns the sum of two numbers.

+multiply(x, y): Returns the product of two numbers.

 ### Configuration
 -------------
-You can configure the server's host and port by modifying the startserver function call in the server.py script.
+You can configure the server's host and port by modifying the start-server function call in the server.py script.

 				startserver(host='0.0.0.0', port=12345)